habitry/habitry_source/Habitry.md

 ######Getting Rolling

 ######Week 1
-For the first week, the coach’s job is pretty much answering logistical questions (“where do I check in again?”) and facilitating communication between clients.
+For the first week, the coach’s job is pretty much answering logistical questions (“where do I checkin again?”) and facilitating communication between clients.
 This means monitoring the daily flow of words on the communication platform to make sure that clients are still excited, motivated, and confident.
 The key metric here is confidence; if it’s going up, you’re doing your job.

 Logistically, this is a good time to get into the rhythm of entering the client checkins into the Google Spreadsheet and building out the metrics you want to use with your clients.
 At a minimum, we keep track of the following:
 - Individual concordance (the number of days a client checked divided by the total number of days, aka the average)